-It's no secret that Zita Majoros, the designer at Printa, has an insatiable passion for dried flowers, so we asked her to make three bouquets and share her tips with us.
-Although he claims to be an amateur in the field, we strongly doubt this claim after seeing his bouquet.
+It's no secret that Zita Majoros, the designer at Printa, is passionate about dried flowers, so we asked her to make three bouquets and share her tips with us.
+Although he claims to be an amateur in the field, after seeing his bouquet, we strongly doubt this claim.

 Where do you get dried flowers?

-"Some of the dried flowers shown in the pictures were picked in Felsőörs in the summer, and the rest I got at the flower market and from Arbonika.
-During walks - preferably in spring and summer - it is always worth walking with your eyes open, because they are beautiful you can find plants that you can then dry at home." - Zita Majoros
+"Some of the dried flowers shown in the pictures were picked in Felsőörs during the summer, and the rest I got at the flower market and from Arbonika .
+During walks - of course more in spring and summer - it is always worth walking with your eyes open, because you can find beautiful plants that you can then dry at home. " - Zita Majoros

 The first is a classic, eclectic bouquet, during the preparation of which you have to strive for a pleasant asymmetry on both sides.
 Feel free to leave some stems longer so that they get more attention and make the overall look more exciting!

-Zita was inspired by the rich canopies in this composition, the bouquet is sprawling and dense, it immediately catches the eye.
+For this composition, Zita was inspired by the rich canopies, the bouquet is sprawling and dense, and immediately catches the eye.
 The whole is covered almost exclusively by white salt flowers, which creates the optical illusion of a fine layer of snow sitting on it.